Oreichthys cosuatis

 They are strictly freshwater, and are found in ditches, ponds, streams and canals.

 In an aquarium, they are generally peaceful, and tend not to bother other fishes, even those much smaller than they are although they are susceptible to be bullied by larger more boisterous fish.
-They prefer cooler water (76 °F/24.4 °C at most, although higher temps are tolerated in the short term providing oxygen levels do not drop).
-Gentle water flow is preferred and be sure to use a soft substrate as this fish has sensitive bristles which is uses whilst foraging.
+They prefer cooler water (76 °F at most, although higher temps are tolerated in the short term providing oxygen levels do not drop).
+Gentle water flow is preferred and be sure to use a soft substrate as this fish has sensitive bristles which it uses whilst foraging.

 Oreichthys cosuatis is found in the Ganges and Brahmaputra River systems in India, Bangladesh and Nepal.
 This fish favours slow flowing areas of rivers with dense vegetation and clear water.